MOMS in the MIDDLE

 March 24th, 2018

 Help us serve the indianapolis community by serving at the Gleaners foodbank warehouse (inside).
 This food bank leads the Indiana fight against hunger by collecting, storing, and distributing food to over 230 Hoosier partners in the state, many of whom are children and people who fall between the welfare and middle-class gap and cannot afford nutritious food.
 Come in pants and close-toed shoes and help them organize distribution of the food (or whatever other fun projects they may have for us!) while building relationships with each other.
 Please register as we MUST have ALL 20 spots filled or we have to cancel our spot-contact Alle VanWye if you are unable to register but would still like to come!
+The release form is mandatory, therefore please bring yours printed and signed!

 Location: 3737 Waldemere Ave, Indianapolis, IN 46241